neel-dey/anatomix/anatomix/segmentation/README.md

                         Batch size to train with --train_amount TRAIN_AMOUNT
-                        No. of training samples to use for few-shot training --train_repeats TRAIN_REPEATS
+                        No. of training samples to use for few-shot training --pretrained_ckpt PRETRAINED_CKPT
-                        TBD
-  --pretrained_ckpt PRETRAINED_CKPT
                         Default points to model weights path.
-Set to 'scratch' for random initialization --exp_name EXP_NAME
-                        Prefix to attach to training logs in folder and file names
+Set to 'scratch' for random initialization --exp_name EXP_NAME   Prefix to attach to training logs in folder and file names
 ```